carlyleec/cameroncarlyle/src/data/development/js/markdown.md

 I've built front-end applications in Angular and React, and am interested in learning more about Vue and Ember.
 I really enjoy using Redux for handling UI state, and Redux-Sagas for handling asynchronous actions like HTTP requests.
 I also have experience using the Apollo Client to integrate GraphQL into client side applications.
 I've done client side routing with both React Router and AngularUI Router.
 Styled-components has really blown me away with its ability to cleanly add both style and structure to React apps.

 #### On the backend-end
-I'm extremely comfortable build server side technologies with Node.js.
+I'm extremely comfortable building server side technologies with Node.js.
 I’ve built REST APIs in Express, and GraphQL API using GraphQL.
-I've experiment with and built some prototypes in both Meteor and Firebase.
+I've experimented with and built some prototypes in both Meteor and Firebase.